Bloom’s Taxonomy Demystified: The Gold Standard for Instructional Design

 The cognitive domain deals with thinking and intellect.
 There are six levels in the cognitive domain.
 The levels of Bloom’s Cognitive Domain are knowledge, comprehension, application, analysis, synthesis, and evaluation.
 In later years, evaluation was renamed “create.”

-Bloom's Taxonomy Cognitive Domain
+Bloom'S Taxonomy Cognitive Domain

 Bloom’s Affective Domain